RibosomeCRCL/ribomethseq-nf/README.md

 # RiboMethSeq-pipe

-This is a RiboMethSeq pipeline
+This is a RiboMethSeq pipeline.